by James Garvey April, 2014

 We talk of a national response and it returns to one thought, "Let's put them back."
 Then we set about to think of a building that would be put back in place of the Trade center.
 The impulse that was strong was to put them back as they were.
 Barbara thought to use the idea of the GW Bridge, a grid of I-beam structure that is not inhabited but rises from 40 stories up to the original height.
 This would be lit from inside as the GW Bridge is and it would be beautiful.
 There was a regular participation by our neighbors to contribute to the rescue effort by manning the water stations where the workers refreshed themselves just outside the piles of debris.
 See Ground Zero pictures of Barbara with her Rescue gear, bandana, hardhat and flashlight. … Three years later at the Harem Forge, I designed a memorial sculpture, a plume of three-dimensional stars; they are actually the continuous armature of a star.
 Each star has an empty space in the center.
 (See the sketch and description for this proposal in the Lariat Fixtures gallery of the Portfolio.)

 Like so many concurrent changes in lower Manhattan, the park's former popularity ebbed in the coming months.
 This now solemn neighborhood was selected as the venue for the 2004 republican convention, dedicated to the reelection of the incumbent, G.W.
 Bush.
 Suddenly NYC Parks Dept. needed to spend 19 million dollars for improvements in Lower Manhattan prior to the RNC.
 Coenties Slip Lunchtime Seating Area was targeted as one of 14 sites that was inappropriate and would be (reworked?
 Retired?).
 As an artist, it is disheartening to face the most threatening demise, the prerogative of a civic entity to use the site as political currency or as vanity.
+Hundreds of hours of heartfelt struggle to realize hand forged public setting became a victim of administrative ambiguity.

 Community Consciousness in New York City:

-As a creative of functional wares, the pervasive issue for longevity is to sustain the interest of the public.
+As a creative of public artworks, longevity is sustained by the interest of the public.
 When I arrived in New York, I recall driving along Harlem River Drive; a black Acura from the Bronx used the traffic as a slalom course.
 In midtown, I recall the adrenaline at every intersection; I remember the intimidation of a massive concrete truck coming to a sudden pendulum stop, rocking forward and back with roaring engine, huge wheels, and chrome bumper sparkling.
 As a pedestrian, I glanced up and resolved to remain brave and carry on.
 Urban traffic streams include: people, bikes, and motorized vehicles.
 Paths intersect, two, three, four at a time; the refinement of this turbulence, even the capability to survive mishaps by out of control vehicles, is becoming ever more manageable and reasonable to sort out with the collaboration of an engineer; stoplights are regulated with algorithms that adjust timing in accordance with congestion, weather, and special events.
 There is potential to resolve the crux between vehicle and pedestrian traffic if everyone keeps their mind on a reasonable set of rules.
 However, I suspect that the most dangerous effect for urban flow is the compromised attention of an individual.
 There is an unreal expectation for quality attention.
 Everyone’s focus is constantly shifting.
 There are frequent interruptions and obstructions.
 Deliveries, carting and construction are routine on a city block; anything on the sidewalk that won't move on its own will get bumped, leaned on, or used as a chain post.
 If one’s attention is fundamental for urban streetscape, how does it get compromised?
 There are ingenious attempts to hijack one's attention.
 The experienced city dweller has learned how to disregard the onslaught in the interest of well-being; however a good ad person will routinely upgrade; they can get these folks for a “look”.
 The most obvious compromise is the ephemeral nature of an individual to allow emotional distraction.
 There is mass passivity with congestion delays that leads to fumbling with various media: changing stations, texting, talking and daydreaming.
 There is primal hierarchy in the minds of many drivers: road rage erupting, vehicle vanity, bullying disregard for cyclists.
 These aspects for urban flow are important to understand.
 I have intention to realize a template for integrity that includes measures of protection and measures of refreshment that will enable urban fixtures to be as much as we understand that they need to be.

 As a member of the mainstream, higher powers have repeatedly needed to prop me up to keep me from vanishing, They sent a partner; Barbara Marks came into my life.
 Together, we have realized my ambition to have Sara, Constance, and Noah come from Maine and attend high School in NYC.
 With the help of these three and Barbara, I designed and made the double entrance doors at The Dwight School in exchange for their tuition.
 I have set up five forge studios since arriving here.
 It is awkward for me to sort out the overhead.
 Barbara is a New Yorker; she is charged with stable ethnic identity; she is blessed to be happy.
 My mind is often occupied with an impulse for intimacy when I am across from another person on the train… in a crowded elevator… parking our vehicles… passing on the sidewalk.
 I am especially proud to make something that relieves the stifled psyche of another individual.
 I have insight to taste the potential affect.
 I have insight to foresee the quality of the work in process.
 I have genuine laurels to delude with; however, the evolved ‘me’ is cautious and more careful in respect for the exuberance that I feel when students demonstrate an objective, unique idea.